On Air Now

-An empty, icicled cave is the concert stage for Andrea Bocelli’s haunting solo Christmas offering.
+An empty, icicled cave is the concert stage for this haunting solo offering from star tenor Andrea Bocelli.

 During the concert stream, described as an “intimate and unique Christmas performance in a magical and unique location”, Bocelli also sang a wonderful ‘White Christmas’ with piano backing.